 Chinese football imposes salary cap in new spending crackdown

-SHANGHAI: Chinese football on Thursday (Dec 20) imposed a salary cap of 10 million yuan (US$1.45 million) a year for domestic players and vowed to kick teams out for so-called "yin-yang contracts".
+SHANGHAI: Chinese football on Thursday (Dec 20) imposed a salary cap of 10 million yuan ($1.45 million) a year for domestic players and vowed to kick teams out for so-called "yin-yang contracts".

 The swingeing measures are part of a ramped-up effort by the Chinese Football Association (CFA) to clamp down on big spending and get teams to toe a tougher financial line.

-There will also be a limit on bonuses and other financial inducements for domestic players, according state sports channel CCTV5, reporting on an end-of-season CFA conference in Shanghai.
+There will also be a limit on bonuses and other financial inducements for domestic players, according to state sports channel CCTV5 and other reports on an end-of-season CFA conference in Shanghai.

 Foreign players are not affected by the salary cap, which will be in place for the new Chinese Super League (CSL) season when it starts in the spring.